It is important to make a distinction between a personal or private pension plan in the UK and an international retirement plan.

 - Both standard and ‘open architecture’ investment solutions are available

-- You can make contributions from anywhere in the world
+- You can make contributions to an international retirement plan from anywhere in the world

 - Contributions are flexible – you can increase, decrease, stop and restart contributions to suit your personal circumstances